areveur51/OCRSenseiWeb/replit.md

 ## Overview

-This is a Matrix-themed OCR (Optical Character Recognition) application that extracts text from scanned images using dual verification with pytesseract and EasyOCR.
-The system allows users to organize projects, upload images for processing, track OCR results, and search through extracted text.
+This is a Matrix-themed OCR (Optical Character Recognition) application that extracts text from scanned images using dual verification with pytesseract.
+The system allows users to organize projects into subdirectories, upload images for processing, track OCR results with asynchronous batch processing, and search through extracted text.
 The application features a distinctive terminal/hacker aesthetic with neon green text on black backgrounds and ASCII art throughout.

+## Current Status

+**✅ FULLY FUNCTIONAL MVP** - All core features implemented and tested end-to-end:
+- ✅ Complete database schema with 5 tables (projects, directories, images, ocr_results, processing_queue)
+- ✅ Full CRUD API routes for all resources
+- ✅ File upload system with 17MB limit and format validation
+- ✅ URL download feature for remote images (archives.gov, etc.)
+- ✅ OCR processing with pytesseract dual-pass verification (two configurations)
+- ✅ Asynchronous batch queue system for OCR processing
+- ✅ All frontend pages connected to real API endpoints
+- ✅ Interactive image viewer with text region highlighting
+- ✅ Full-text search across all OCR results
+- ✅ End-to-end testing completed successfully

 ## User Preferences